Douglas Melton

 -Douglas Melton

 Doug Melton's goal is to cure diabetes.
 His lab is working to eliminate the present practice of regular blood checks and insulin injections, replacing them with insulin-producing cell transplants, specifically pancreatic beta cells that measure glucose levels and secrete just the right amount of insulin.
 Dr. Melton’s lab’s clinical trial recently found promising results in a human patient whose body automatically controls its insulin and blood sugar levels after Melton’s treatment.
-Melton is co-director of Harvard’s Stem Cell Institute and an Investigator of the Howard Hughes Medical Institute.
-He is also a co-founder and scientific advisory board member of Semma Therapeutics, scientific advisory board member of Fidelity Biosciences, and fiduciary board member of Bluebird Bio.
+Melton was the Xander University Professor at Harvard University, and was an investigator at the Howard Hughes Medical Institute until 2022.
+Melton is a co-director of the Harvard Stem Cell Institute and was an original co-chairman (with David Scadden) of the Harvard University Department of Stem Cell and Regenerative Biology.
+Melton founded of several biotech companies including Gilead Sciences, Ontogeny (now Curis), iPierian (now True North Therapeutics), and Semma Therapeutics.
+Melton is a member of the National Academy of the Sciences, the American Academy of Arts and Sciences, and is a founding member of the International Society for Stem Cell Research.
+In 2022, Melton left Harvard University and joined Vertex Pharmaceuticals full-time to create diabetes treatments.